New Peel and Stick Subway Tile Backsplash

 Tip 2:

-Before installing the faux subway backsplash, use a level with pencil to develop guidelines for sticking your faux tile against the wall.
+Before installing the faux subway backsplash, use a level with a pencil to develop guidelines for sticking your faux tile against the wall.

 Tip 3:

 Cut out a cardboard template for outlets (if your outlets are the same size, this can be reused).
 Then pencil in dots of the general size/placement on tile paper.
-Finally, draw the full rectangle on tile paper and carefully cut out hole with a utility knife.
+Finally, draw the full rectangle on tile paper and carefully cut out the hole with a utility knife.

 Tip 4:

 When smoothing on the peel & stick tile sheets, press across the middle first.
-Then slowly work your way down and up until you have pressed out all air bubbles and tile sheet is secure to wall.
+Then slowly work your way down and up until you have pressed out all air bubbles and the tile sheet is secure to the wall.

 Tip 5: